farhat-lab/who-analysis/README.md

 1. <code>drug_CC.csv</code>: Critical concentrations for each drug used for binarization of MIC data.
 2. <code>drug_gene_mapping.csv</code>: Names of genes and tiers used to build models for each drug.
 3. <code>drugs_loci.csv</code>: Dataframe of resistance loci and their coordinates in H37Rv.
 The Start column is 0-indexed, and the End column is 1-indexed.
-4. <code>minor_allele_counts.npz</code>: Minor allele counts from the SNP matrices: 1 for a minor allele, 0 for a major allele.
-The genetic relatedness matrix is computed from this.
+4. <code>eigenvec_10PC.csv</code>: Eigenvector coordinates for the first 10 principal components of the genetic relatedness matrix.
+There are ~52,000 samples in this file, which is the full set of samples that passed genotypic and phenotypic QC.
 5. <code>overview_MIC_data.xlsx</code>: Overviews of MIC data, counts, sources, number resistant vs. susceptible, etc.
+6. <code>pca_explained_var.npy</code>: Array of explained variance ratios of the first 10 principal components.
-6. <code>samples_summary.csv</code>: Dataframe of the number of samples across drugs.
+7. <code>samples_summary.csv</code>: Dataframe of the number of samples across drugs.
 Includes columns for the numbers of samples with genotypes, binary phenotypes, SNP counts, MICs, lineages, and the numbers of (sample, gene) pairs with LOF and inframe mutations (to see how many get pooled).
-7. <code>v1_to_v2_variants_mapping.csv</code>: File mapping the variant names between the 2021 and 2022 iterations of the catalog.
+8. <code>v1_to_v2_variants_mapping.csv</code>: File mapping the variant names between the 2021 and 2022 iterations of the catalog.

 ## Running the Analysis